spookylukey/django-views-the-right-way/source/dependency-injection.rst

 of customisation, resulting in the need for class attributes and method overrides.

-Inheritance brings with it the problems we've also discussed under :ref:`helpers-vs-mixins`.
+Inheritance brings with it the problems we've also discussed under :ref:`helpers vs mixins <helpers-vs-mixins>`.

 To make it more concrete, suppose we had solved the above custom-logic-in-the-middle problem by using inheritance and the template method